SIAM-FM21-PC/SIAM-FM21-Challenge/README.md

 # Prizes

-The winning team shall receive $500, and teams in second and third place shall respectively receive $300 and $200.
+The winning team shall receive $500, and teams in second, third, and fourth place shall respectively receive $300, $200, and $100.
 Each invited team shall be reimbursed for travel expenses by an amount not to exceed $660.
 The team can decide how best to split the travel reimbursement among their members.
 For instance they can delegate one member to attend and present who will be assisted with $660, or have three members attend the conference, each assisted with $220).

 # Important Dates